greenwyrt/plover2CAT/docs/reference/menu.md

 - Autocompletion: Toggle to enable autocompletion in editor.
 Requires a `wordlist.json` in a `sources/` dictionary.
 - Add Autocompletion Term: Activates dialog to add candidate text and steno for autocompletion.
 - Retroactive Define: Set new translation for strokes under selected text, replaces all occurrences of text.
-- Define Last: Define last preceding untranslate before cursor.
+- Define Last Untrans: Define last preceding untranslate before cursor.
 - Delete Last Untrans: Find last preceding untranslate, if exists, and delete.
 - Lock Cursor at End: If checked, the cursor will be placed at end during writing, and all text is "appended" to end of document.
 - Capture All Steno Input: If checked, all writing through Plover will be tracked, and text emitted into editor, regardless of whether editor window is in focus.
 By default, no writing to editor when window is not in focus.